Learning from Greg

 The end result of a strong foundation is a horse and rider working together toward a common goal.
 Rather than being dependent on a trainer, the rider is now beginning to develop the tools needed to access and learn from the horse.

-Greg’s Methods - 'The Tool Box'
+Greg’s Gift to You - 'Your Tool Box'

 The skillful use of a saw and hammer can create a simple table or a magnificent castle.
 Natural horsemanship training has its own “saw and hammer” tools.
 They are:

-The application and release of pressure
+The application and release of pressure.

 Observation—visual, tactile, and empathetic